agera-edc/MinimumViableDataspace/README.md

 - Connect to the **local** blob storage account (provided by Azurite) of the provider.
   - Storage account name: `providerassets`, storage account key: `key1`.
-  - [Storage Explorer](https://azure.microsoft.com/features/storage-explorer/) can be used to connect to the local storage account on `localhost:10000`.
+  - [Microsoft Azure Storage Explorer](https://azure.microsoft.com/features/storage-explorer/) can be used to connect to the local storage account on `localhost:10000`.
 - Create a container named `src-container`.
 (Container name is defined for Postman request `Publish Master Data` in `deployment/data/MVD.postman_collection.json`)